benvanik/WebGL-Inspector/readme.md

 * Call statistics (with pretty graphs/etc)
 * Save traces/resources/buffer snapshots/etc
 * Serialization of call stream (could do remote debugging/save and replay/etc)
-* Pixel history (may be difficult, but would be awesome)
 * Editing of buffers/shaders in replay
 * Editing of state/call history (tweak arguments/etc)